What is social listening and how to use it: the ultimate guide

 In the age of social media, opinion leaders can appear anywhere in the world and broadcast via any social platform.
 We've covered influencer marketing before, exploring different ways to discover influencers of any scope.
 For the purposes of PR, we'll do a quick recap of the three major groups of influencers to connect to with social listening.

-These are the opinion leaders who came up in the course of brand monitoring.
+These are the opinion leaders who came up in the course of tracking your brand.
 You can locate them in the Mentions and Influencers feeds in your Dashboard or by diving into the Mentions feed.

 These can be pulled from your industry alert.
 They don't necessarily know about you or your direct competitors but they're talking about your industry and are likely to be interested to explore your company and products.